Stochastic Gradient-Descent Calibration of Pyragas Delayed-Feedback Control for Chaos Suppression in the Sprott Circuit: Methodology

 \subsection{Calibration Using Sum of Squared Errors}

-To calibrate the Pyragas delayed feedback control parameters for the Sprott circuit, we employed a sum of squared errors (SSE) minimization approach.
-This method optimized the control parameters—time delay \( T_{\text{con}} \in \mathbb{R}^+ \), corresponding to the period of the target unstable periodic orbit (UPO), and gain \( K \in \mathbb{R} \)—to align the simulated capacitor voltage \( x_1(\tau) \) with the experimental data from the paper.\cite{Merat2007} The SSE loss function is defined as:
+To calibrate the Pyragas delayed feedback control parameters for the Sprott circuit, we employed a sum of squared errors (SSE) traditional minimization approach.
+This method optimized the control parameters—time delay \( T_{\text{con}} \in \mathbb{R}^+ \), corresponding to the period of the target unstable periodic orbit (UPO), and gain \( K \in \mathbb{R} \)—to align the simulated capacitor voltage \( x_1(\tau) \) with the experimental data.
+The SSE loss function is defined as: